kubeflow/kubeflow/docs_dev/releasing.md

    * For an example you can look at [Katib Workflow](https://github.com/kubeflow/katib/blob/master/test/workflows/components/workflows.libsonnet)
    * The [automation ksonnet package](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/automation)
-     contains a ksonnet prototype for An argo workflow that uses Docker in Docker to build images
+     contains a ksonnet prototype for an argo workflow that uses Docker in Docker to build images

      * This is a good starting point for creating an Argo workflow to build your container if you don't already have one.